 Building & Construction

-- Advising and acting on a dispute with a European contractor on a project for the design and construction of a 22 mega watt Tier III data centre in Europe, involving the NEC form of contract.
+- Advising and acting for the owner/operator of a data centre in an LCIA arbitration with claims in excess of EUR 60 million against the design and build contractor.
+The 22 mega watt Tier III data centre was constructed on the basis of the NEC form of contract.
 Issues in dispute include formation of contract; design and programming defaults; delays and claims for extension of time; and contract renunciation and termination.

 - Representing the regional arm of a leading global construction corporation in respect of an SIA arbitration involving a dispute against a Singapore company regarding the construction of a prestigious office development.
 The dispute is governed by the laws of Singapore.
 The disputed amount is estimated at S$40 million.
 The dispute involves issues of delay and concurrent delay, prolongation, extensions of time, liquidated damages, variations, defects liability and warranty claims.